-The accelerated production of high-quality laptops, tablets and smartphones over recent years has made the mobile music world so much more accessible.
-I regularly see FOH engineers doing their mixes via iPads and I know plenty of composers that use mobile apps for music production.
-Now, whilst those platforms have become incredibly powerful and handy to use, neither of them is good enough yet to outperform well-built music production laptops.
+The accelerated production of high-quality laptops, tablets, and smartphones over recent years has made the mobile music world much more accessible.
+I regularly see FOH engineers doing their mixes via iPads, and I know plenty of composers who use mobile apps for music production.
+Now, while those platforms have become incredibly powerful and handy to use, neither of them is yet good enough to outperform well-built music production laptops.

-If you’re looking to take your music production on the road, or maybe you want to be able to move between recording locations with ease, you’re almost certainly going to want to get yourself a dedicated laptop.
-I personally fought against the idea of it for years, but when I finally bit the bullet, I soon realised how freeing and ultimately beneficial to my work it really was.
-Today, I’m going to run down some of the key things that you want to look for in great music production laptops and suggest a few ideas of some models to check out.
+If you’re looking to take your music production on the road, or perhaps you want to be able to move between recording locations with ease, you’re almost certainly going to want to get yourself a dedicated laptop.
+I personally resisted the idea for years, but when I finally bit the bullet, I soon realized how freeing and ultimately beneficial it was to my work.
+Today, I’m going to run down some of the key things you should look for in great music production laptops and suggest a few models to check out.

 The Technical Stuff

-Whilst some of you may have a fantastic knowledge of the intricate workings of laptops and personal computers, I feel it’s worth quickly going over some of the key things to be paying attention to.
-When I built my first studio tower machine, I knew nothing and it was a steep learning curve when trying to work out what parts to buy.
-If this sounds like you and the mere idea of having to compare technical specifications puts you off, let me be of some assistance.
+While some of you may have fantastic knowledge of the intricate workings of laptops and personal computers, I feel it’s worth quickly going over some key aspects to pay attention to.
+When I built my first studio tower machine, I knew nothing, and it was a steep learning curve trying to work out what parts to buy.
+If this sounds like you and the mere idea of comparing technical specifications puts you off, let me be of assistance.

 Operating System

-Probably the most important first decision you’ll need to make is which operating system you’ll be going with.
-Apple has always been known for their smooth operating systems but the number of programs available to you will be limited.
-Windows-based machines tend to be more modifiable and offer more choice but are also more susceptible to infection and corruption.
-Take a look at the software you want to use and to check compatibility before jumping into anything.
-The last thing you want to do is get your brand new Windows 10 laptop home only to find out it won’t run Logic!
+Probably the most important first decision you’ll need to make is which operating system you’ll choose.
+Apple has always been known for its smooth operating systems, but the number of programs available to you is limited.
+Windows-based machines tend to be more modifiable and offer more choices, but they are also more susceptible to infection and corruption.
+Take a look at the software you want to use and check compatibility before jumping into anything.
+The last thing you want is to get your brand new Windows 10 laptop home only to find out it won’t run Logic!

 Central Processing Units

 The central processing unit (or CPU for short) is the heart of your laptop.
-This is the key component that will have the most impact on the processing power of the computer.
+This is the key component that will have the most impact on the computer’s processing power.
 Almost all laptops will contain a processor created by either Intel or AMD.
-Due to it being a competitive market, at least within Windows laptops, both companies make equivalent products, however, the price of Intel CPUs are usually more expensive than AMD.
+Due to the competitive nature of the market, at least within Windows laptops, both companies make equivalent products; however, Intel CPUs are usually more expensive than AMD.
 For those of you panicking over which way to go, ultimately it doesn’t matter too much.
-If you were looking to build a super high-end, state of the art machine then it definitely would.
+If you were looking to build a super high-end, state-of-the-art machine, then it definitely would.
 However, I’d imagine that if you’re after music production laptops, you probably aren’t building something that could launch rockets into space.

-For reference when you’re looking at specifications, a safe rule is the higher the number the name of the product is, the better the technology used.
-Intel’s core range is the i3, i5, and i7 CPUs with the i7 being the best.
+For reference when you’re looking at specifications, a safe rule is that the higher the number in the product name, the better the technology used.
+Intel’s core range includes the i3, i5, and i7 CPUs, with the i7 being the best.
 Similarly, AMD CPUs range from the A4 up to the A10.
 If you’re going to be working on big sessions with lots of plugins and large amounts of samples/stems, you should consider the best processor you can afford.
-Being able to run lots of processes simultaneously makes for far better music production laptops.
+Being able to run multiple processes simultaneously makes for much better music production laptops.

 Random Access Memory

-Random-access memory (RAM) is essentially your laptops temporary memory, which is used very frequently.
+Random-access memory (RAM) is essentially your laptop’s temporary memory, which is used very frequently.
 Every time you boot the machine, your operating system and other files are loaded onto the RAM and stored for the user session.
-The reason for this is that RAM is far faster to read and write data from than any type of hard drive.
-Thinking in terms of music production, you’re likely to want to have multiple different software instruments and effects plugins loaded in one session.
-If you’re using any samples libraries like Kontakt, you’re going to be storing a lot of data that needs to be recalled quickly.
-In order for the machine to do this, you’re going to need plenty of RAM to store data in.
-This is definitely an area you do not what to scrimp in.
+The reason for this is that RAM is far faster for reading and writing data than any type of hard drive.
+Thinking in terms of music production, you’re likely to want to have multiple software instruments and effects plugins loaded in one session.
+If you’re using any sample libraries like Kontakt, you’re going to be storing a lot of data that needs to be recalled quickly.
+In order for the machine to do this, you’ll need plenty of RAM to store data.
+This is definitely an area you do not want to scrimp on.

-My first studio build had 8GB of RAM and it wasn’t until I got into mixing sessions with 50+ stems and 100+ plugins that I started to feel the machine slowing down.
-If you can honestly say that your work never exceeds this level of content then stick with 8GBs and you’ll be set.
-However, if you’ve got the budget and you know you’re likely to work on some more intense projects then it’s absolutely worth stepping up to 16GBs.
+My first studio build had 8GB of RAM, and it wasn’t until I got into mixing sessions with 50+ stems and 100+ plugins that I started to feel the machine slowing down.
+If you can honestly say that your work never exceeds this level of content, then stick with 8GB, and you’ll be set.
+However, if you’ve got the budget and you know you’re likely to work on some more intense projects, then it’s absolutely worth stepping up to 16GB.

 Solid State & Hard Disk Drives

-These days, memory is relatively cheap and so finding laptops that come with over a terabyte of storage isn’t that uncommon.
-The key topic of discussion these days is solid-state versus hark disks.
+These days, memory is relatively cheap, so finding laptops that come with over a terabyte of storage isn’t uncommon.
+The key topic of discussion these days is solid-state versus hard disk drives.
 Put simply, solid-state drives (SSD) use microchips and have no moving parts.
-Hard disks (HDD) have a reading arm that reads and writes data to a physical disk stored inside the drive.
+Hard disk drives (HDD) have a reading arm that reads and writes data to a physical disk stored inside the drive.
 As you can imagine, the device with no moving parts is faster, more efficient, and much safer than its physical counterpart.

 If you work with a lot of instrument or drum samples, or with projects that have large amounts of stems, reading the data from an SSD will be smoother and faster.
 If you want to really speed up your workflow, having your operating system and DAW program files stored on their own private SSD is the key.
 In this setup, less data is stored on the drive and so it can be searched even quicker.
 This means quick boot times and faster project loading times.
 Keep all of your VSTs, samples, and stems on another SSD and you’ve got a pretty perfect setup.
 It’s all about efficiency with music production laptops.